convox/convox/docs/configuration/rack-parameters/aws/syslog.md

 The `syslog` parameter specifies the endpoint to forward logs to a syslog server (e.g. **tcp+tls://example.org:1234**).

 ## Default Value
-The default value for `syslog` is ``.
-When set to ``, syslog forwarding is not enabled.
+The default value for `syslog` is an empty string.
+When set to an empty string, syslog forwarding is not enabled.
 This parameter is optional and can be configured based on your specific logging needs.

 ## Use Cases
 - **Centralized Logging**: Forward logs to a centralized syslog server for better log management and analysis.